-Money received from equity release can affect your entitlement to means-tested benefits such as Pension Credit, help with health costs and Council Tax Support (Council Tax Reduction Scheme in Wales).
+Money received from equity release can affect your entitlement to means-tested benefits such as Pension Credit, help with health costs, and Council Tax Reduction.

-FCA-authorised equity release advisers should consider this and your future plans and needs when assessing whether an equity release plan is suitable for you.
+FCA-authorised equity release advisers should consider this as well as your future plans and needs when assessing whether an equity release product is suitable for you.